-Bachelor of Applied Science and Bachelor of Arts in Integrative Studies.
+ASU West.
 Because of overlapping degree requirements and the flexibility built into each program, ASU West, working through the College of Extended Education, offers the same set of courses to meet the degree completion needs of students who bring differing educational experiences to the classroom.
 Thus, students who have completed an Associate of Applied Science (A.A.S.) degree could enroll in the B.A.S. degree program.
-Those students entering the program with Associate of Arts
+Students entering the program with Associate of Arts (A.A.) degrees or some other combination of courses that totals 60 semester hours and encompasses the equivalent of the ASU General Studies requirement could receive the B.A. degree in Integrative Studies upon program completion.
+Both sets of students follow the same program of study.